ropensci/qualtRics/README.md

 ![](/vignettes/config_step2.png)

 Save the file as `.qualtRics.yml` and execute `registerOptions()` or restart your R session and execute `library(qualtRics)` to load the configuration file.

+You can edit your configuration file by executing `file.edit(".qualtRics.yml")` in the R console.

 ## Commands